akshatkavia-ai/ai-chat-assistant-4322/README.md

 ### Stub responses instead of AI
 - Add your Google Gemini API key to backend `.env`
 - Restart the backend service after updating the `.env` file

-### Preview Domain Changes
-If your preview domain changes, update both `.env` files and restart services.
-See [CONNECTIVITY_FIX.md](CONNECTIVITY_FIX.md) for instructions.

-For comprehensive troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md).

 ## Development